-Founded in 2010 as BodyShopBids, the company started as a breakthrough mobile app that let consumers virtually shop for car repair appraisals.
+Founded as BodyShopBids, the company started as a breakthrough mobile app that let consumers virtually shop for car repair appraisals.
 The company’s co-founder created the app after having a fender bender and being laid off from his job, a founding story that resulted in great early buzz for the company.

-However, despite raising more than $1 million in funding, by 2012 BodyShopBids was struggling to survive, as most consumers relied on their insurance carrier to manage the appraisal comparison process.
+However, despite raising more than $1 million in funding, BodyShopBids was struggling to survive, as most consumers relied on their insurance carrier to manage the appraisal comparison process.
 In response, the founders decided to sell the technology directly to insurance carriers and changed the company’s name to Snapsheet.
 The newly rebranded company also expanded its offerings to include a behind-the-scenes, back-office claims processing platform.

 While Snapsheet’s business pivot was successful, the company had difficulty creating widespread awareness for its new brand positioning.
 Its iconic founding story had already created a lot of consumer media buzz, but its new back-office platform was a white label product that lacked inherent media appeal.

 Snapsheet came to Walker Sands for help generating greater visibility and credibility among its new target audience – insurance carriers.
 In addition, Snapsheet wanted to communicate its new brand positioning and success to potential investors and employees to support its continued rapid growth.